SELF INJURY AWARENESS DAY

 - Open a dialogue by starting the conversation.

-- Find resources and support by visiting Center for Discovery or www.personalizedcause.com.
+- Find resources and support by visiting the Center for Discovery or www.personalizedcause.com.

 Use #SelfInjuryAwarenessDay to share your story on social media.